ashton14/muttle-new/README.md

 * `clean`: Remove build artifacts and node modules.
 * `clean-install`: Runs `npm ci`, which performs a clean install of node_modules for backend/frontend applications.
-* `db-setup <admin> [password]`: Runs the [db-setup.sql](/scripts/db-setup.sql) script using the provided mySQL admin credentials to create the database and credentials necessary for the backend application to connect to mySQL.
+* `setup db <admin>`: Runs the [db-setup.sql](/scripts/db-setup.sql) script using the provided mySQL admin username to create the database and credentials necessary for the backend application to connect to mySQL.
+* `setup python`: Setups an isolated python virtual environment and installs the necessary python dependencies for the backend server.
 * `help`: Print help message.

 Options: